zhangzongliang/pmf/README.md

+# Procedural model fitting (PMF) method

+Implementation (MATLAB source code) and discussion of the procedural model fitting (PMF) method described in our paper: Robust procedural model fitting with a new geometric similarity estimator.

+### Citing this code
+Please cite the following paper:

+Zhang, Zongliang and Li, Jonathan and Guo, Yulan and Li, Xin and Lin, Yangbin and Xiao, Guobao and Wang, Cheng.
+Robust procedural model fitting with a new geometric similarity estimator. _Pattern Recognition_ (2018), https://doi.org/10.1016/j.patcog.2018.07.027

 # pmf
 Implementation (MATLAB source code) and discussion of the procedural model fitting method described in our paper: Robust procedural model fitting with a new geometric similarity estimator.